top of page

 Weekly Prayer List

-During the week of Nov.
-26, 2023, we pray for the healing and comfort of those for whom we now offer our prayers.
+During the week of Apr.
+27, 2025, we pray for the healing and comfort of those for whom we now offer our prayers.

 For all healthcare workers, especially Joseph Basil, Jackie, Gary, Will, Choy, Erica K., Larry, Ciaran, Lee, Kari, William, Eric, Lisa, Thomas, and Emily; for all families and children in this city and state; for all expectant parents; and for all prisoners.

-For those celebrating anniversaries this week: Ken & Kathy Cooper.
+For those celebrating anniversaries this week.

 May these and all our intercessions be acceptable in your sight, O Lord, our strength and our redeemer.